taiki-e/futures-compat-experiment/README.md

 In that proposal, once the std `Stream` trait is stable, `futures_core::Stream` is replaced with re-export from the standard library.
 In the version that has stable std `Stream`, std `Stream` and `futures_core::Stream` is the same trait.

+This should ideally be implemented by using cfg-accessible, but it's not yet stable, so use a build script.

 ### Known limitations/issues

 Known limitations/issues when applying this way to `Stream` trait are: